Lying to Law Enforcement

 Contact the Law Office of Roger P. Foley, P.A.

 These crimes can be defended.
 Our Wellington Lying Defense Attorney will investigate the case and find out the facts about what happened.
-Call our law offices to schedule a free 15 minute case strategy.
+Call our law offices to schedule a 5 minute free consultation.
 Our attorneys need to talk to you to find out what you said.
 It is important for you to tell us everything about what happened.
 From the information you give us, we will create a custom tailored defense strategy to your case.
 We can negotiate with the prosecutor, argue to the judge, or argue to the jury; however you need us to represent you, we are capable and experienced.
 The sooner you call, the sooner we get to work helping you.